MostAwesomeDude/bb-gauge/src/turing-steps.md

 historically-important special case, BB(n,2) is [OEIS A60843](https://oeis.org/A060843), also known as S(n).

+Some machines require a non-zero initial tape, which can be accounted for by appending the length of the initial tape to the symbol count: we treat them as shorthand for machines which use one state per symbol to write the initial tape before jumping to their main algorithm.

 ## Known Values

 BB(1,k) is defined as 1 for all k.